imprvhub/entercinema/README.md

 ### Feedback:
 Your feedback is valuable!
 If you encounter any issues or have suggestions for improvements, please create a new issue in the [GitHub repository](https://github.com/imprvhub/cinemathe/issues/new).

+##### Planned Features and Fixes for v1.4.0:
+- **Feat: Welcome Screen for New Users**
+  - Implement a welcome screen on the watchlist page for new users.
+  - Recommend options for adding to favorites to optimize the recommendation engine.

+- **Feat: Sign In with Google**
+  - Add functionality in the backend (Django) to allow users to sign in with Google.

 ### Attributions